adion81/mern-lectures/day-01-fundamentals.md

  var num = "banana";//This var num is accessible anywhere with in the index file.

  function eatBanana(){

-     var num = 19; // this var num is only accessible with in the function eatBanana for(let i = 0; i < num; i++){
+     var num = 19; // this var num is only accessible with in the function eatBanana, it is also a different variable than the one declared up above.

+     for(let i = 0; i < num; i++){

-         // We can print i + num here and get it's value console.log(i + num);
+         // We can print i + num here and get it's value

+         console.log(i + num);
      }
      //If we print out i here, we will get a reference error.